s128658/hello-world/README.md

 instruction 2 - hello world

 Hello I am Berend I am trying to learn how to commit a new branch onto my master branch

+I am a little midget with some furry balls